GameMakerDiscord/GMTwitch/README.md

 this is the first script we've covered that has a return value.
 Let's see if I can cover this stuff in an neat way.
 The return value is the data you want that has already been picked up by the *twitch_async()* script.
 It was already stored (if you did everything right, come on there's no way to screw this up) and now we are just using this newly acquired tool to seamlessly extract the information.
-If the info has not made it to us yet, say we forgot to request the info in the first place or there's heavy traffic and we experience a delay; the return value will be a constant Game Maker recognizes as *undefined*.
+If the info has not made it to us yet, (for example we forgot to request the info in the first place or there's heavy traffic and we experience a delay) the return value will be a constant Game Maker recognizes as *undefined*.
 So, typically you would make sure to do a quick check before you compare anything, by making sure it's not an undefined value.
-If we didn't have any delays and we remembered to write our code to request the info in the first place, we did good, so the following table will kindly explain what each key does and what you should expect to be returned.
+If we didn't have any delays and we remembered to write our code to request the info in the first place, we did great!
+All of the stream's details are ready for us to access.
+But how do we access those details?
+Keys!
+The following table will kindly explain what each key does and what you should expect to be returned using each key:

 | Key           | Returns       | Return Type  |
 |:-------------:|:-------------:|:-----:|